coyove/phantomjs/README.md

 Linux x86-64 AppImage is provided, minimal distro requirement is Ubuntu 20 / Debian 10 / CentOS 8.
-minimal glibc requirement is 2.24.
+minimal glibc requirement is 2.28.

 Video, audio, 3D and some other features are turned off to keep the build simple, it scores ~350 in https://html5test.opensuse.org .

-To reduce startup overhead, you can extract AppImage using `--appiamge-extract` and run:
+To reduce startup overhead, you can extract AppImage using `--appimage-extract` and run:
 ```
 cd squashfs-root/usr
 LD_LIBRARY_PATH=../lib OWD=. bin/phantomjs